vishusandy/sm_releases/README.md

-# SourceMod Workflow
+# SourceMod Release Script

-A Python script to help with plugin releases.
+This is a Python script to help with plugin releases.
 This is especially helpful for plugins that define include files.
-It is intended to be used with GitHub's [`gh`](https://cli.github.com/) command, but can be used to only create zip archives instead of also uploading them to GitHub as releases.
+It is intended to be used with GitHub's [`gh`](https://cli.github.com/) command, but can also be used to only create zip archives instead of also uploading them to GitHub as releases.

 ## Why?